Dear Fellow birders,

-Any Habitat bound by Chalakkudy River and Bharathupuzha.
+Any Habitat bound by the Chalakkudy and the Bharathupuzha Rivers.

 The best Peep/Raptor observer will be awarded a complementary prize to encourage more birding!
-Prizes will be distributed during the occasion of Asian Waterbird Census (Annual Kole Survey 2018).
+Prizes will be distributed on the occasion of Asian Waterbird Census (Annual Kole Survey 2019).

 Let these twin-challenges be a challenge to yourself.
 After the end of this exercise, you should acquire the expertise to identify some of the most difficult birds to identify in the field!
 Let’s keep the competition healthy, but lively.